TOP 10 things to consider when using a new service or online tool.

 • Even data that may seem minor or insignificant if sold or part of a breach can be combined with other pieces to create a complete picture.
 This can happen immediately or after years of collecting data from various sources.

-Posted in Administration & Management, Cyber Security, Data Management, EdTech, Teaching & Learning | Leave a comment
+Posted in Administration & Management, Cyber Security, Data Management, EdTech, Teaching & Learning | Comments Off on TOP 10 things to consider when using a new service or online tool.

 Using Common Sense Privacy Rating in Your School’s Vetting Process